4INGS/vows/README.md

 # Vows
-Apply a standard set of rules to all Github repositories in an organization
+Apply a standard set of rules to all Github repositories in an organization.

+Loops over all the repositories in your organization and sets branch protections on the master branch.
+These branch protections are currently hard coded, but a future enhancement will allow these to be customized to your needs.

 ## Building
 ```